Trooped/Defensive_Systems_Programming_Final_Project/README.md

  - Make sure to visit Server and Client's Running / Compiling subsection for a detailed explanation on compilation and running settings.
 # Server (Python)
 ## General Information
  - The server is a stateless server.
-Each request is handled individually, with no request relying on data from an earlier session data between requests.
+Each request is handled individually, with no request relying on data from an earlier session data between requests
- - The server is multi-client, by using selector module, and is non-blocking.
+ - The server is multi-client, by using selector module, and is non-blocking
  - The server's version is 2, and it's working with an SQLite 3 database to store clients and messages
 ## Server Requirements
  - Python 3.12 and above is required